Quantum Algorithms for Structured Prediction: Conclusion

+Secondly, we studied a variant of SAGA (which we call A-SAGA) that takes into account an additive error on the calculation of gradients.
+This has allowed us to use a quantum Gibbs sampler as a subroutine of A-SAGA to provide estimations of the gradients and optimize the smooth approximation of the min-max problem.
+We called the conjunction of A-SAGA with the quantum Gibbs sampler Q-SAGA.
 We have shown that A-SAGA can give an approximation of the solution of the smooth approximation of the original min-max problem in $O(\log \frac{1}{\epsilon})$ gradient evaluations, provided the additive error is in $O(\epsilon)$.
 This scaling is, in fact, optimal \cite{defazio2014saga,schmidt2017minimizing}.
-We then used A-SAGA to solve the original min-max problem in $O(\frac{1}{\epsilon}\log \frac{1}{\epsilon})$ gradient evaluations.
+We then used A-SAGA to solve the original min-max problem in $\widetilde{O}(\frac{1}{\epsilon})$ gradient evaluations.
 We remark that the best algorithms \cite{shamir2013stochastic,nesterov2005smooth} for solving the original min-max problem use $O(\frac{1}\epsilon)$ gradient evaluations.
 This is the case if the gradients are calculated exactly.
-We conclude that in the presence of additive errors in estimating the gradients, our results are close to optimal.
+We conclude that in the presence of additive errors in estimating the gradients, our result is close to optimal.

-The quantum algorithm Q-SAGA solves the smooth approximation of the original min-max problem in $O(\frac{1}\epsilon \log^2 \frac{1}{\epsilon})$ queries to the associated quantum oracles with the number of other quantum gates being almost of the same order.
-Despite an almost-linear scaling in terms of $\epsilon$, this quantum algorithm provides a speedup in terms of other parameters indicative of the size of the problem.
-For example, where the problem is a model for structured prediction using an SSVM, the scaling is $\widetilde O(\frac{1}{\epsilon} D^{3.5} \sqrt{|\mathcal Y|})$, where $\mathcal Y$ is the set of all possible predictions and $D$ is the number of tunable parameters.
+Consequently, the quantum algorithm Q-SAGA solves the smooth approximation of the original min-max problem in $\widetilde{O}(\frac{1}\epsilon)$ queries to the associated quantum oracles.
 We also analyzed the usage of Q-SAGA, not to solve the smooth prediction problem, but to approximate a solution to the original min-max problem.
 In order to do this, the temperature has to be assigned proportional to $\epsilon$.
-In total, this results in $\widetilde O(\frac{1}{\epsilon^{3.5}} D^{5.5} \sqrt{|\mathcal Y|})$ queries to the oracles of $f_i$.
+In total, this results in $\widetilde O(\frac{1}{\epsilon^{1.5}} \sqrt{|\mathcal Y|})$ queries to the associated oracles.
+Despite a slightly worse scaling in precision, this algorithm does not have the dependence on the minimum gap $G$ as in Q-SGDP.